 Will I require calcium tablets after my surgery?

 Occasionally you may require Caltrate® tablets after parathyroid surgery.
 As your calcium levels return to normal, you may develop some pins & needles, numbness or tingling in your fingers or lips.
-If this occurs, taking 2 Caltrate® tablets or a glass of milk will alleviate your symptoms.
+If this occurs, taking 2 Caltrate® tablets will likely alleviate your symptoms.
 This is generally a temporary situation.
 Your endocrinologist may place you on calcium or vitamin D supplements after your surgery if they are concerned about your bone density.

 If you have any other questions you should contact us on 9246 6466 or email email@example.com